surge-synthesizer/surge/doc/Linux-and-other-Unix-like-distributions.md

 ## Surge on Arch Linux

-The Arch Linux port is available and maintained in the official repositories.
+The Arch Linux port is [available](https://archlinux.org/packages/community/x86_64/surge-xt/) and maintained in the official repositories.

 Users can install it with the command: <br/>
 `pacman -Syu surge-xt` <br/>

-If there are any issues specific to this port, please e-mail the maintainer or file a bug report on the bug tracker.
+If there are any issues specific to this port, please e-mail the maintainers (contact details found in above link) or file a bug report on the [bug tracker](https://bugs.archlinux.org/).

 ## Surge on Flathub